OsamaMElsagezli/task-manager-project/README.md

 - **User Service**
 - **Task Service**

-Each service is independently deployable and containerized.
+Each service is independently deployable and containerized

 ---